 1. Combination birth control pill

-Combination pills work by suppressing ovulation and are generally more effective than progesterone-only pills, but as noted above, many not be a good option for breastfeeding mothers because of impacts of estrogen on milk supply.
+Combination pills work by suppressing ovulation and are generally more effective than progesterone-only pills, but have the downside of potential impacts to milk supply for breastfeeding mothers.

 2. Birth Control Patch

-The birth control patch (Climara) also suppresses ovulation; because it contains estrogen, it has the potential side effects to milk supply.
+The birth control patch (Climara) also suppresses ovulation; because it contains estrogen, it has the same possible side effects to milk supply.

 3. Vaginal Birth Control Rings

-Nuvaring also works by preventing ovulation, contains estrogen, and should be avoided.
+Nuvaring also works by preventing ovulation and contains estrogen.

-If a hormonal birth control option is needed or required, there are progesterone-only options that are available.
+If a hormonal birth control option is desired, there are a few progesterone-only options that are available.
 These all work by suppressing ovulation, thickening cervical mucous, and thinning the lining of your uterus.
 The different options include:

 1. Progesterone-only birth control pill (also called the mini-pill)